WSI-Services/bash-util-lib/docs/ansi/README.md

 ## **`es_color`**

-Output escape sequence with provided color code for foreground or background
+Output escape sequence with provided color code for foreground, background, or underline

 ### Arguments